 Proof Of Identity

-At your first appointment, we may need to verify your identity before we can proceed with your case.
-If you have been asked to provide identification, you will need to bring with you either one item from List A and one item from List B or two items from List B.
+You will need to provide either one item from List A and one item from List B or two items from List B.

 - Valid full passport